clicksmob/clicksmob-offer-sdk/README.md

                 </dependency>
         </dependencies>

-### Here is the simple example on how to use Clicksmob Offer Java SDK
+### Here is an example on how to use Clicksmob Offer Java SDK
 <pre>
 <code>
 		public class TestOfferApi